mfiras1920/stog/README.md

 [ckpt-amr-2.0.tar.gz](https://www.cs.jhu.edu/~s.zhang/data/AMR/ckpt-amr-2.0.tar.gz)
 and [ckpt-amr-1.0.tar.gz](https://www.cs.jhu.edu/~s.zhang/data/AMR/ckpt-amr-1.0.tar.gz).
 To use them for prediction, simply download & unzip them, and then run **Step 6-8**.

+### Indonesian Language
+For models trained on Indonesian Language, you could download the pretrained model [here](https://storage.googleapis.com/riset_amr/stog_id/20210908-82-85/ckpt-amr-id-2.0-gpu.zip).
+With the requirement of having the following models:
+- IndoBert
+- IndoGlove 4B
+-

 In case that you only need the pre-trained model prediction (i.e., `test.pred.txt`), you can find it in the download.